Dave Thomas: the Leeds maestro

 If I had to pick an angler to catch a fish quickly to save my life, Dave Thomas of Leeds, at his peak, would be right up there.
 On either a stick float or waggler, especially in the period 1975-81, Dave or John Dean would have been my angler of choice.

 A week later however, I was still not fully fit and decided to spectate again.
 This time Dave had drawn better on the famous ‘Road stretch’.
 Fishing the ‘wag and mag’ he not only won the match with over 20lb of roach, he put over 15lb more than the anglers either side of him on the scales.
 His work rate in feeding two separate areas with the catapult was high, he looked confident and efficient, and he simply had the fish queuing up to be caught for over two hours.
 He would go on to win many other Burton Joyce opens, including more with over 20lb.

-This was the shape of things to come, and I was fortunate enough to befriend Dave in the mid-eighties when I’d become more established on the open match scene.
+This was the shape of things to come, and I was fortunate enough to befriend Dave in the mid-1980s when I’d become more established on the open match scene.
 I have Dave to thank for getting me into a River Weaver match.
 We also travelled down south together to fish the Sussex River Rother at Rye, near Hastings.
 Both these rivers suited me, especially the Weaver where I caught 8lb of fish and won £400 for a second spot on my debut.
 Dave also won his section that day in the Regal Windows invitation match.

-But to further illustrate Dave’s skill, prior to these matches I drew beside him in 1984 on the Warks Avon over the August Bank Holiday ‘Evesham Festival’.
-I was newly married (to Lynne) and she sat behind me on the Wychavon Champs and counted my fish – all 166 of them.
-Now, gudgeon aside, 166 fish in five hours was exceptional for me, but Dave beat me by 10oz to win the section – 7lb+ to 6lb+!
+But to further illustrate Dave’s skill, prior to these matches I drew beside him in 1984 on the Warks Avon over the August Bank Holiday Evesham Festival.
+I was newly married (to Lynne) and she sat behind me on the Wychavon Champs and counted my fish, all 166 of them.
+Now, gudgeon aside, 166 fish in five hours was exceptional for me, but Dave beat me by 10oz to win the section with 7lb+ to 6lb+!
 We both fished waggler and maggot.
 The one difference in our approaches that I knew of was that Dave fished three no. 10 shots down his line while I fished three no. 8 shots, though I recently learnt that we weren’t as they say ‘on the same page’ at all.

 In researching this article and reminding Dave of our battle, he was kind enough to say I gave him a bit of a scare that day, and nobody had ever come that close to beating him off the next peg at Evesham.
 But Dave was way in front of me tactically.